 Julia Umiker, joined Love & Carrots in 2014 as a Farm Apprentice.
 Her aptitude for operations logistics and collaborative management were immediately evident leading her into the key role of Operations Manager.
 Julia sees her work with Love & Carrots as a turning point in her career, aligning her professional skill set with her personal commitment to improving our treatment of the environment around us.
 Julia can be reached at: [email protected]

 Director of Garden Programming, Carly Mercer, previously worked on food issues at an advocacy group before taking the fight for access to good food directly to people’s backyards (front yards too!)
 She has apprenticed on farms from Costa Rica to Maine, volunteered at Eco City Farm, and participated in the DC Master Gardener Program.
 Carly joined Love & Carrots in 2014 and is passionate about urban agriculture and teaching people how to grow their own food.

 Horticulture Director, Natalie Carver, joined Love & Carrots in 2014.
 Natalie's path into farming started on a cross-country bike tour of farms.
 She gardened intensively while completing her BA in Anthropology, then spent two years apprenticing at Ranfurly Farm in Turtle Valley, BC.
 At the L&C greenhouse, she propagates the supply of vegetable, herb, and perennial seedlings that go into our gardens all over the city.
 Natalie loves seeds, botany, running, live music, and homegrown meals.

-Office Administrator, Kelly McGuinness, joined the Love & Carrots team in 2016.
-Kelly studied sustainable urban design and worked on an organic farm while getting her BA from the UNC Chapel Hill before moving to DC to work as the AmeriCorps VISTA at Common Good City Farm.
-Her work with Love & Carrots helps her continue to combine her passion for promoting urban agriculture with her inclination towards order and schedules.
+Account Manager, Kelly McGuinness, joined the Love & Carrots team in 2016.
+Kelly studied sustainable urban design at UNC Chapel Hill and worked on an organic farm before moving to DC as the AmeriCorps VISTA at Common Good City Farm.
+Her work with Love & Carrots helps her to continue combining her passion for promoting urban agriculture with her inclination towards order and schedules.